T. Boone Pickens: Humanitarian contributions

 On June 20, 2008, Pickens donated $25 million to the University of Calgary's Faculty of Medicine during a visit with Calgary Flames owner Harley Hotchkiss.
 On October 21, 2008, Pickens donated $5 million to the Downtown Dallas YMCA.
 The Downtown YMCA was subsequently renamed the "T. Boone Pickens YMCA" in his honor.
 "I want this gift to encourage individuals, corporations and the entire city to make a serious commitment to fitness and health," Boone Pickens said.
 "This money isn't just helping people work out – it will revitalize this area and make the YMCA a place for the citizens of Dallas today, and will inspire our next generation to be healthy."
 In December 2008, the Texas Legislative Conference honored Pickens as its "Texan of the Year."

 In 2010, Pickens was awarded the annual, "Effecting Change" award by 100 Women in Hedge Funds.
-Pickens also donated over $11 million to The University of Texas at Dallas Center for Brain Health to fund educational and research initiatives in the area of brain science.
-Part of the donation is funding the "T. Boone Pickens Distinguished Scientist" chair that is held by Dr. Ian Robertson, Ph.
-D.
+Pickens also donated over $11 million to the University of Texas at Dallas Center for Brain Health to fund educational and research initiatives in the area of brain science.
+Part of the donation is funding the "T. Boone Pickens Distinguished Scientist" chair that is held by Dr. Ian Robertson, PhD.

-Honors and awards
+Awards and honors

 In 1984, Pickens received the Golden Plate Award of the American Academy of Achievement.
 In 2003, Pickens was inducted into the Oklahoma Hall of Fame.
 In May 2012, Pickens was awarded the Albert Schweitzer Leadership Award by the Hugh O'Brian Youth Leadership Foundation for his lifetime of accomplishments and in particular for the example that he has set for the future leaders of the world.

 Alternative energy

 On September 19, 2007, Pickens told CNBC that the price of oil could rise to $100 per barrel.
-"Demand is up and supply is flat, so it's got to go on up," said Pickens, whose company was betting on natural gas for vehicles.
-"I can give you an Oklahoma guarantee that natural gas will never sell above diesel and gasoline prices" as fuel for vehicles, Pickens added.
+His company was betting on natural gas for vehicles.
 On January 2, 2008, the first contract for $100 bbl oil was sold on the NYMEX exchange.
-In early July 2008, the price of oil briefly closed above $145 per barrel.
-By the beginning of September 2008, the price of oil settled to under $110 per barrel.
-By October 9, 2008, the price plummeted back below $85 per barrel.
-As of November 21, 2008, the price of oil had fallen below $50 a barrel, mostly riding fears of a global recession.
+As of November 21, 2008, the price of oil had fallen below $50 a barrel as part of the 2008 financial crisis.

-Subsequently, in early 2009, Pickens restated during a Meet the Press interview with Tom Brokaw that he would bet $10 the price of oil would "be back to $100 a year from now".
-Two weeks later reporter John Stossel made a public $10,000 bet with Pickens about whether or not the price of oil would surpass $100 by the first quarter of 2010.
-The bet ended on May 22, 2010, with the price of oil at $69.92.